GianMarcoDeBortoli/DoReMino/README.md

 # DòReMino

+# Usage

+Most of the scripts are built using just HTML, CSS and vanilla Javascript, but to put the application into action you must first download the needed features.
+Please, follow the instructions below:
+  * download Node.js from the site https://nodejs.org/it/download/;
+  * install Parcel.js with the following command line from your shell:
+    '''bash
+    npm install -g parcel-bundler
+    '''
+  * run the application from you shell with:
+  '''bash
+  npm run build
+  '''
+  * the application must begin from the page "openingTitle.html", to allow that, follow the link given by the shell with the previous command and append:
+  '''bash
+  openingTitle.html
+  '''

 ## Introduction
 The project consists in the development of a melodic game loosely based on the rules of traditional Domino.